 3.8.
-3.7.
 Cost Allocation

 The Commission considers how costs associated with the central procurement function will be appropriately allocated and recovered.
-Some parties support the use of the CAM to facilitate an equitable allocation of costs for resources procured by the CPE.96105 PG&E proposes that the costs recovered with the highest pollution burden that do not have an overall score, using the most recent version of the California Environmental Protection Agency's CalEnviroScreen tool.
-Unless an updated version of the tool is adopted prior to the adoption of the 2019 Reference System Plan, LSEs should use version 3.0 of the tool.
-See D.18-02-018 at Ordering Paragraph 6.

-by the CPE should include (but not be limited to): contract costs for purchases of local resources, costs for excess local capacity due to decreased load forecast or other changes, administrative costs related to purchase or sale of local capacity, and credit costs related to collateral requirements, credit risks and cashflow variability.
-97106
+Some parties support the use of the CAM to facilitate an equitable allocation of costs for resources procured by the CPE.105 PG&E proposes that the costs recovered by the CPE should include (but not be limited to): contract costs for purchases of local resources, costs for excess local capacity due to decreased load forecast or other changes, administrative costs related to purchase or sale of local capacity, and credit costs related to collateral requirements, credit risks and cashflow variability.106

-The Commission previously authorized the CAM to allocate costs for investor-owned utilities' procurement of generation required to meet system and local reliability needs on behalf of all LSEs.
-98107 In designating that the IOUs procure new generation through long-term PPAs, the procured capacity rights were allocated among all LSEs in the service territory and in exchange for those benefits, the LSEs' customers (termed "benefiting customers") 99108 paid for the net cost of the capacity.
-Subsequent decisions and regulations have clarified and amended the CAM.
-100109 In D.18-06-030, the Commission authorized the use of CAM to allocate the costs of 2019 and 2020 procurement of Ormond Beach and Elwood in order to avoid the costs of a costly out-of-market procurement (future
+The Commission previously authorized the CAM to allocate costs for investor-owned utilities' procurement of generation required to meet system and local reliability needs on behalf of all LSEs.107 In designating that the IOUs procure new generation through long-term PPAs, the procured capacity rights were allocated among all LSEs in the service territory and in exchange for those benefits, the LSEs' customers (termed "benefiting customers")108 paid for the net

-&lt;sup>96105 See, e.g., Energy Division Track 2 Proposal at 18, PG&E Track 2 Opening Testimony at 2-10, SCE Track 2 Testimony at 10.
+105 See, e.g., Energy Division Track 2 Proposal at 18, PG&E Track 2 Opening Testimony at 2-10, SCE Track 2 Testimony at 10.

-PG&E Track 2 Opening Testimony at 2-9.
+106 PG&E Track 2 Opening Testimony at 2-9.

-See D.06-07-029, D.13-02-015.
+107 See D.06-07-029, D.13-02-015.

-&lt;sup>99108 Benefitting customers have been defined as all bundled service, direct access, and community choice aggregator customers.
+108 Benefitting customers have been defined as all bundled service, direct access, and community choice aggregator customers.
 Benefitting customers are also customers who are located within a utility's distribution territory who take service after the date the new generation goes into service.
 D.06-07-029, footnote 21.